jtp184/pi_maker/README.md

 # And accept options for password
 PiMaker::Pantry.global(password: 'SN3AKY')

-# If the global pantry doesn't exist, the returned instance can create it by calling #write
+# If the global pantry doesn't exist, create it by calling #write
 PiMaker::Pantry.global.write
 # You can also write with encryption, or to a specific path
+PiMaker::Pantry.global.write(
+  password: 'badpassword12345',
-PiMaker::Pantry.global.write(password: 'badpassword12345', path: './')
+  path: './'
+)
 ```

 A Pantry carries recipes and wifi networks, which are accessible within the recipes without reiterating their passwords